oceanprotocol/oceandb-elasticsearch-driver/README.md

-    module.path=            # You can specify the location of your custom plugin. db.hostname=localhost   # Address of your Elasticsearch instance. db.port=9200            # Port of your Elasticsearch rest API.

-    db.username=user        # If you are using authentication, elasticsearch username. db.password=password    # If you are using authentication, elasticsearch password. db.index=test           # Elasticsearch index name
+    module.path=            # You can specify the location of your custom plugin. db.hostname=localhost   # Address of your Elasticsearch instance. db.port=9200            # Port of your Elasticsearch rest API. db.username=elastic     # If you are using authentication, elasticsearch username. db.password=changeme    # If you are using authentication, elasticsearch password. db.index=oceandb        # Elasticsearch index name
 ```

 Once you have defined this the only thing that you have to do it is use it: